-\ Estimate is statistically different from estimate for the previous year shown (p<.05).
+^{} Estimate is statistically different from estimate for all other firms not in the indicated size, region, or industry category (p<.05).

 Note: As noted in the Survey Design and Methods section, estimates presented in this exhibit are based on the sample of both firms that completed the entire survey and those that answered just one question about whether they offer health benefits.